yuntingxie/patent_collection/pages/patent-family.md

 Interestingly, the multinational patenting activity was supported by Ono family's extensive oversea connections.
 Shun Ichi Ono had his connections aboard since his undergraduate.
 His father, [Eijiro Ono](https://jahis.law.nagoya-u.ac.jp/who/docs/who4-2656), lived in western countries for decades as a successful banker.
 He was promoted as the vice president of Franco-Japanese bank in 1923.
 While it is unlikely that he had directly involved in the patenting affair, the family's international background and network generally played a role in protecting and promoting the invention in global scale.

+References:
+Andersson, D.E. and La Mela, M. (2020) ‘Nordic networks: patent agents and the business of technology intermediation in Sweden and Finland, 1860–1910’, _Scandinavian Economic History Review_, 68(1), pp. 45–65.
+Available at: [https://doi.org/10.1080/03585522.2019.1667425](https://doi.org/10.1080/03585522.2019.1667425).
+Andersson, D. E., La Mela, M., & Tell, F. (2023) ‘Family First: Constructing Patent Families from Historical Patent Data’, in. _Patents, Innovation, Technological Change in History (PITCH) Conference_, University of Maryland, Baltimore County.
+Mizoiri, S. (2012) ‘The Garbage War between Shibuya and Meguro Wards in Tokyo Prefecture, from the End of Taisho to the Early Stages of Showa’, _Journal of the Japan Society of Material Cycles and Waste Management_, 23(3), pp. 125–137.
+Available at: [https://doi.org/10.3985/jjsmcwm.1111203](https://doi.org/10.3985/jjsmcwm.1111203).
+The Biographical information is retrieved from JINJI KOSHINROKU (who's who) Database, digitized by Nagoya University: https://jahis.law.nagoya-u.ac.jp/who/search/about.

 > Written with [StackEdit](https://stackedit.io/).